Services Contacts Free Consultation via WhatsApp

 After completing all legalization stages, the document must be translated into Arabic or English.
 UAE authorities accept documents in both Arabic and English.
 The translation can be done either in Russia or in the UAE — many prefer to have it done locally, since the Emirates have translation companies accredited with local ministries.

-If the translation is done in Russia, it must also be notarized and legalized under the same procedure — notary, Minjust, MFA, UAE Embassy.
+If the translation is done in Russia, it must also be notarized and legalized under the same procedure — notary, Minjust, MID, UAE Embassy.
 This significantly increases the cost and timelines.
 Therefore, the optimal option is to have the translation done in the UAE by a locally licensed translator (legal translator), whose translation is recognized by all government agencies in the Emirates.
+This is not a notarized translation in the Russian sense — in the UAE, the legal force of a translation is confirmed by the translator’s own license issued by the UAE Ministry of Justice.

 Dubai and Abu Dhabi have numerous licensed translation agencies.
 The cost of translating one document ranges from 150 to 500 dirhams (approximately 4,000–13,000 rubles) depending on the document type and urgency.
 A translation done by a licensed translator in the UAE does not require additional certification.